 Tours will take you to the small islands of Akurey and Lundey, nearby where puffins breed.

 The largest puffin population is on the southern side of Iceland.

 The Westman Islands, off Iceland’s south shore is home to the nearly 1/5 of the world’s total puffin population.

 Weather for Iceland in June

 The average daytime temperature is 12 degrees Celsius (55 F).
 This means that you can get by with jeans and just a sweater or lightweight jacket.

 With nearly 21 hours of sunlight, you are going to be able to spend a lot of time outdoors in Iceland in June.
-This sunlight helps make the temperature in Iceland much more temperate than other times of the year.
+This sunlight helps make the temperature in Iceland much more temperate than at other times of the year.

 While it does rain occasionally, Iceland in June typically gets the least amount of rain of any other time of the year.

 Wondering what to pack for a trip to Iceland in June?
-We have a great summer packing list of clothes to wear in Iceland in summer months.
+We have a great summer packing list of clothes to wear in Iceland in the summer months.

 Have you been to Iceland in June?
 What did you enjoy most?